 The treatments for codeine detox and withdrawal include taking various other drugs to help counteract any adverse effects.
 Therapy is also helpful for the psychological symptoms and should be continued even after the withdrawal period is over.

-Aftercare is essential for mental wellbeing.
+Aftercare is essential for mental well-being.
 Medications may be used depending on the severity of symptoms experienced during detox and withdrawal.

-Mild symptoms are usually treated with non-narcotic pain relievers and over the counter medications to assist with discomfort.
-They include the following:
+Mild symptoms are usually treated with non-narcotic pain relievers and over-the-counter medications to assist with discomfort.

-Moderate pain and symptoms can be treated with the following medications.
+Moderate pain and symptoms can be treated with the following medications:

 For people who were on codeine for an extended period or on larger than average doses, the symptoms will be more intense.
 Other factors come into play as well.
-Below are the standard treatments for severe pain, cravings, and discomfort during opioid withdrawal.

 For severe withdrawal, most people will almost always be switched over to a codeine substitute to lessen the risk of relapse and lower cravings while they are being tapered off the drug.